tmedwards/sugarcube-2/docs/guides/guide-test-mode.md

 To enable test mode from the *Stories* screen, click on the story's gear menu and select the *Test Story* menu item.

-To enable test mode from the story editor/map screen, click on the *<i class="fa fa-bug"></i>Test* menu item (right side of the bottom bar).
+To enable test mode from the story editor/map screen, click on the *<i class="icon bug"></i>Test* menu item (right side of the bottom bar).

-To enable test mode from the story editor/map screen while starting at a specific passage, hover over a passage and select the *<i class="fa fa-play" title="Test story starting here"></i>* menu item.
+To enable test mode from the story editor/map screen while starting at a specific passage, hover over a passage and select the *<i class="icon play" title="Test story starting here"></i>* menu item.

 #### In Twine&nbsp;2 (<v2.2)

 To enable test mode from the *Stories* screen, click on the story's gear menu and select the *Test Play* menu item.

-To enable test mode from the story editor/map screen, click on the *<i class="fa fa-bug"></i>Test* menu item (right side of the bottom bar).
+To enable test mode from the story editor/map screen, click on the *<i class="icon bug"></i>Test* menu item (right side of the bottom bar).

-To enable test mode from the story editor/map screen while starting at a specific passage, hover over a passage and select the *<i class="fa fa-bug" title="Test story starting here"></i>* menu item.
+To enable test mode from the story editor/map screen while starting at a specific passage, hover over a passage and select the *<i class="icon bug" title="Test story starting here"></i>* menu item.

 #### In Twine&nbsp;1